jmettraux/aac_magic/src/magic.md

 The gift doesn't seem hereditary.
 The majority of the weavers consider it a curse rather than a gift and hide it.
 A minority of people are weavers.
 Some weavers don't even know they have the gift, they might be gifted but blind, they don't see the threads although they trigger the weaving.

-Some non-gifted people, through their friendship with weaver know of the gift.
+Some non-gifted people, through their friendship with a weaver know of the gift.
 They keep the secret for fear of their friend to be discovered.
 Some non-weavers abuse weak weavers and use them but keep the silence.

 A weaver sees the thread they weave.
 Non-weavers don't seem to see threads, although some might...
 A weaver doesn't see the threads another weaver makes, unless they use a thread-revealing spell.